-In IFC, our progress in installing GX terminals on Deutsche Lufthansa Group aircraft remains on track, with 101 aircraft now installed across the Lufthansa, Austrian Airlines, Eurowings and German Wings fleets (from 65 at the end of Q1 2017 and 20 at the end of 2016).
-There was around \$8.6m of relatively low margin pass-through GX installation revenues during the first half of 2017 (including around \$3.7m in the second quarter), relating to this activity.
+In IFC, our progress in installing GX terminals on Deutsche Lufthansa Group aircraft remains on track, with 101 aircraft now installed across the Lufthansa, Austrian Airlines and Eurowings fleets (from 65 at the end of Q1 2017 and 20 at the end of 2016).
+These activities generated \$8.6m of relatively low margin GX installation revenue during the first half of 2017 (including \$3.7m in the second quarter).